Blog

 Reis comes to CAP from Duval County Public Schools (DCPS) where she began her career in education as an ESOL paraprofessional in 2005.
 Quickly realizing her passion for teaching and education, she earned a Bachelor of Arts in Elementary Education and Teaching from the University of North Florida.
 Reis taught at both First Coast High School and San Jose Elementary School and served as a Dual Language/ESL Specialist for the district.

 Reis received her Master’s in Education Leadership for Urban Schools from Teachers College, Columbia University and shortly thereafter became an administrator at DCPS to support teachers and ensure rich and engaging classroom programs focused on students.
-Most recently, she was the principal at Englewood Elementary School where she led teachers in creating a positive and welcoming environment focused on ensuring all students had access to quality education and equitable opportunities to their peers in non-Title I schools.
+Most recently, she was the principal at Englewood Elementary School where she led teachers in creating a positive and welcoming environment focused on ensuring all students had access to quality education and arts opportunities to their peers in non-Title I schools.

 Lyndle Lindow, Vice President of Finance